aelise/groutr_web/_pages/privacypolicy.md

 We may use your personal information for our own business purposes, such as for undertaking internal research for technological development and demonstration.
 This is not considered to be "selling" of your personal information.

 Neural Appworks, LLC has not sold or shared any personal information to third parties for a business or commercial purpose in the preceding twelve (12) months.
+We use contextual advertising only and do not “sell” or “share” personal information for cross-context behavioral advertising under the CPRA.
 Neural Appworks, LLC has disclosed the following categories of personal information to third parties for a business or commercial purpose in the preceding twelve (12) months:

 The categories of third parties to whom we disclosed personal information for a business or commercial purpose can be found under "WHEN AND WITH WHOM DO WE SHARE YOUR PERSONAL INFORMATION?".